Don’t Count Your Chickens

 You’ll also notice the little green and yellow Mars Rover sitting atop the stone base.
-This clever little bit of kit is a vibrating roller, designed to compact the engineered stone fill below it.
-The real clever bit though, is that it’s remote controlled.
-This means Rover can be lowered into position, then controlled by an MIB who can stand out of harm’s way, whilst it does its vibratey-rollery thing.
+This clever little bit of kit is a vibrating roller designed to compact the engineered stone fill below it.
+The really clever bit, though, is that it’s remote-controlled.
+This means Rover can be lowered into position, then controlled by an MIB who can stand out of harm’s way whilst it does its vibratory-roller thing.

 Meanwhile, further up the hill, one very early and very foggy morning, a second set of MIBs arrived.
 These are very important MIBs, as they’re here to start work on our rear wall and bank.

-To kick off this piece of work, Helen and I had to first provide access for the heavy machinery.
+To kick off this piece of work, Helen and I had first to provide access to the heavy machinery.
 This required the removal of a 15ft cherry tree and part of our carpark wall.

 The photo above shows Helen marking the original position, but not the size, I hasten to add, of our cherry tree.